They told him he was too ugly, too short and that he couldn't sing.

 He also performed duets with Sinatra, Elton John, Sting and Celine Dion and his song "She" was re-recorded by Elvis Costello for the British romantic comedy "Notting Hill".

-Aznavour was always strongly associated with France's large ethnic Armenian community.
-In 1988 he led humanitarian efforts to help the victims of the earthquake that shattered his parents' homeland.
+Aznavour was always strongly associated with France's large ethnic Armenian community, and in 1988 he led humanitarian efforts to help the victims of the earthquake that shattered his parents' homeland.

 "Armenia and Armenians are in my heart and in my blood.
 It was unthinkable that I would do nothing faced by so much misfortune and suffering," he wrote, describing the quake as a turning point in his life.